 The title of Miss Smiling Irish Eyes goes to a young woman, between the ages of 17 and 22, who is of Irish descent and an active member of the Pittsburgh Irish community.
 Miss Smiling Irish Eyes are her court are representatives of the young people and the future of the Pittsburgh Irish community, They participate in a week of events leading up to the Pittsburgh St. Patrick’s Day parade, including a city and county council proclamation,local news interviews, and a crowning ceremony.

-The Miss Smiling Irish Eyes committee is currently searching for their 2020 Miss Smiling Irish Eyes and her court.
-You can view the list of previous Miss Smiling Irish Eyes here.
+The Miss Smiling Irish Eyes committee selected Stephanie O’Donnell as the 2020 – 2021 Miss Smiling Irish Eyes.
+2020- 2021 Court Maidens are Courtney McGinley and Kelly Bench.
+You can learn more about Miss Smiling Irish Eyes here.

 How can I support the parade?